nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 The on-chain metadata also includes a `uri` field that links to a JSON document with details about the NFT, along with a few fields from the JSON metadata that are preserved on-chain, such as the `name` and `symbol`.

 For this guide, we're mostly going to focus on the JSON document with the off-chain metadata.
-The parts relating to keys and ownership will be covered in the [Candy machine configuration](#candy-machine-configuration) section below.
+The parts relating to keys and ownership will be covered in the [Candy Machine configuration](#candy-machine-configuration) section below.

 This is the basic metadata format for a very simple Metaplex NFT: